gcarbo01/db-schema-design-guidelines/README.md

 These types of IDs have similarities with the Resource-Id and the Short UUID.example below.
 The “Customer Id” is inferred from the name.
 However, it allows it to be edited or created by the human-being operator:<br>
 <br><img src="./images/Custom-Human-Readable-id1.jpg" align="center" width=50% height=50%> <br> <br>
 ### Important
 .
-Because the field is created by hand, these Ids can lead to collisions.
+Because the field is created by hand, these Ids can lead to collisions. <br>
 .
-So there should be a logic that catches possible collisions and propose a variant of the same id.
+So there should be a logic that catches possible collisions and propose a variant of the same id. <br>
-For example:
+For example: <br>
-From: /system/customer/``3m-australia-pty-ltd``
+From: /system/customer/``3m-australia-pty-ltd``<br>
-to    /system/customer/``3m-australia-pty-ltd-01``
+to    /system/customer/``3m-australia-pty-ltd-01``<br>
 .
 Customer human readable Ids must complement the Primary Key Long UUIDs.
-They should be in a separate field with the SQL property of ``Unique``.
+They should be in a separate field with the SQL property of ``Unique``.<br>
 ## References
 <br> <br> <br>
 --End of the File--